 1 GENERAL PROVISIONS FOR ALL SERVICES

-The following provisions apply to all software business and IT services performed for the Customer by Empolis Information Management GmbH (Kaiserslautern).
+The following provisions apply to all software business and IT services that Empolis Information Management GmbH (Kaiserslautern), Empolis Solutions (Kaiserslautern) and Empolis Intelligent Views GmbH (Darmstadt) provide to Customer.
 The basis for the services provided by Empolis Information Management shall be the applicable quotation, unless

 Empolis Information Management has declared said quotation non-binding and providing that the customer has placed a corresponding order within the validity period of the quotation.